Porting to Qt 6

 - New Modules in Qt 6.0

-- Changes to Qt Modules - list of changes per Qt module
+- Changes to Qt Modules in Qt 6 - list of changes per Qt module

 QML applications have a new graphical backend, which you should test for regressions.
 OpenGL is no longer guaranteed as default on target platforms and you should check that your graphics code is still creating the same effects you want.